xander2508/Notes/5. Standard Information/WiFi Connection.md

 #### WPA

 `WPA` provides the highest level of security and is not susceptible to the same types of attacks as WEP.
 In addition, WPA uses more secure authentication methods, such as a [Pre-Shared Key](https://en.wikipedia.org/wiki/Pre-shared_key) (`PSK`) or an 802.1X authentication server, which provide stronger protection against unauthorized access.
 Although older devices may not support WPA is compatible with most devices and operating systems.
 All wireless networks, especially in critical infrastructure like offices, should generally implement at least `WPA2` or even `WPA3` encryption.

+---
+## Authentication Protocols

+[Lightweight Extensible Authentication Protocol](https://en.wikipedia.org/wiki/Lightweight_Extensible_Authentication_Protocol) (`LEAP`) and [Protected Extensible Authentication Protocol](https://en.wikipedia.org/wiki/Protected_Extensible_Authentication_Protocol) (`PEAP`) are authentication protocols used to secure wireless networks to provide a secure method for authenticating devices on a wireless network and are often used in conjunction with WEP or WPA to provide an additional layer of security.

+LEAP and PEAP are both based on the [Extensible Authentication Protocol](https://en.wikipedia.org/wiki/Extensible_Authentication_Protocol) (`EAP`), a framework for authentication used in various networking contexts.
+However, one key difference between `LEAP` and `PEAP` is how they secure the authentication process.

+- `LEAP` uses a `shared key` for authentication, which means that the `same key` is used for `encryption and authentication`.

+This can make it relatively easy for us to gain access to the network if the key is compromised.

+However, `PEAP` uses a more secure authentication method called tunneled [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (`TLS`).
+This method establishes a secure connection between the device and the WAP using a `digital certificate`, and an encrypted tunnel protects the authentication process.
+This provides more robust protection against unauthorized access and is more resistant to attacks.

+---

+## TACACS+

+In a wireless network, when a wireless access point (WAP) sends an authentication request to a [Terminal Access Controller Access-Control System Plus](https://www.ciscopress.com/articles/article.asp?p=422947&seqNum=4) (`TACACS+`) server, it is likely that the `entire request packet` will be encrypted to protect the confidentiality and integrity of the request.

+`TACACS+` is a protocol used to authenticate and authorize users accessing network devices, such as routers and switches.
+When a WAP sends an authentication request to a `TACACS+` server, the request typically includes the user's credentials and other information about the session.

+Encrypting the authentication request helps to ensure that this sensitive information is not visible to unauthorized parties who may be able to intercept the request.
+At the same time, it is being transmitted over the network.
+It also helps prevent tampering with the request or replacing it with a malicious request of their own.

+Several encryption methods may be used to encrypt the authentication request, such as `SSL`/`TLS` or `IPSec`.
+The specific encryption me